 "These peels are a type of chemical exfoliative that helps gently remove the top layer of dead skin," says Nazarian.
 They're often labeled as "exfoliating gels" or "peeling gels," but what sets these formulas apart from scrubs or microdermabrasion is that they don't contain abrasives.
 Instead, they rely on enzymes and extracts to instantly loosen up dead skin.

 Quite the opposite, in fact: "The enzymes and extracts that are contained in this peel are quite effective, but compared to microdermabrasion or microbeads or scrubs, which are types of physical exfoliators, this type of peel is less harsh and a better option for those with sensitive skin," says Nazarian.

 Yes and no. "What you see sloughing off is actually mostly the gommage peel itself, but also some of the dead skin cells the enzymes have broken down," says Nazarian, but "part of the appeal is the drama of watching your 'skin' peel off!"

 As with any kind of exfoliation, try not to overdo it.
 "Depending on your skin type, this type of peel can be applied up to twice a week," says Nazarian.
 "Those with more sensitive skin may notice that their skin becomes red and irritated with too frequent usage, and should decrease how often they're applying it."

-Every product from Skin Inc is incredibly gentle even for the most sensitive skin, and this peel is no exception.
-Apply a thin layer, wait a few seconds, then gently massage it off in circular motions to reveal a brighter, smoother complexion (sans irritation)—there's a reason 94% of users said their skin felt soft and smooth afterwards.
+Every product from Skin Inc. is incredibly gentle even for the most sensitive skin, and this peel is no exception.
+Apply a thin layer, wait a few seconds, then gently massage it off in circular motions to reveal a brighter, smoother complexion (sans irritation)—there's a reason 94% of users said their skin felt soft and smooth afterward.